SEESolutions-it/DpdlEngine/README.md

-Dpdl is a **constrained device programming language** framework that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices to enable rapid application development.
+Dpdl is a **constrained device programming language** framework that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices to support rapid application development.
 Dpdl comes with a very compact and portable **Scripting Engine** and an **extensible API interface** for the development of mobile applications and embedded system software.

 The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm enabling to access the full Java platform API and external java libraries directly within Dpdl scripts.

-Standard **ANSI C code** (subset of C90) can also be **embedded and executed directly within Dpdl scripts** (interpreted code).
-This makes Dpdl suitable also for hardware programming.
+Standard **ANSI C code** ( asubset of C90) and the **OCaml** functional programming language can be **embedded and executed directly within Dpdl scripts** (interpreted code).
+This makes Dpdl suitable for a wide variety of used cases and in particular also for hardware programming.

-**DpdlEngine stack**
+**DpdlEngine stack overview**

 ![Dpdl stack](http://www.seesolutions.it/images/app/thumb/Dpdl_Dynamic_Packet_Definition_Language_components_thumb.jpg)

-Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are supported by default and third party libraries can be added as extensions.
+Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are integrated by default and third party libraries and functions can be added as extensions.

-By combining the portability and API availability of java, and the power of C programming language, Dpdl is a powerful development platform for industry, education and research.
+By combining the portability and vast API availability of Java, the expressiveness of OCaml and the power of C programming language, Dpdl is provides a powerful development platform for industrial applications, education and research.

-Dpdl is designed to be simple, compact, robust, extendible and portable to almost every platform
+Dpdl is designed to be simple, very compact, robust, extendible and portable to almost every platform

-### Dpdl ( Java API + Embedded C ) = Powerful and Versatile
+### Dpdl ( Java API + OCaml + Embedded C ) = Powerful and Versatile

 Sample Dpdl script (Bluetooth device discovery using Dpdl high level BT API):
 ```python